Lists, Series, NumPy, SciPy, Matplotlib

 Next: Chapter 2 — DataFrames (Series side-by-side; the actual workhorse of every analytical pipeline).

 std() to n−1 while NumPy defaults to n?
-What would happen if a bank computed VaR using n instead of n−1 on a small sample?port = returns @ weights.
-What is the shape of each operand?
-What does the @ operator produce here?Prof. Xuhu Wan · HKUST ISOM · Introduction to Business Analytics
+What would happen if an ops team computed a 95 % SLA using n instead of n−1 on a small sample?Prof. Xuhu Wan · HKUST ISOM · Introduction to Business Analytics